Vijayant-Bhatia/DynamicPricer/README.md

 1. Download the zip file of the project and extract it.
 2. Import the project as existing maven project.
+3. Java version 8 is used in the project, so use that only as i have used some features of java 8.
-3. Run jUnit test cases in order to test the application.
+4. Run jUnit test cases in order to test the application.
-4. Run the Application.java as Java application
+5. Run the Application.java as Java application
-5. On any Rest client run below url with specified method types
+6. On any Rest client run below url with specified method types

 In order to run the rules dynamically on different servers: <br/>
 1. Add the argument --spring.config.location=file:{some-location-of your-property-file}/application.properties <br/>